elegoupil/graveler/README.md

 You can see check typical examples of dashboard.
 As a _rule of thumb_, a good dashboard should remain simple to be effective (aka not more than 7 charts, and not more than 7 categories by charts).

 To help in the design process, the package includes examples of typical charts that can be assembled together both for Response and Protection Monitoring.
+The file structure is located in the [examples folder](https://github.com/Edouard-Legoupil/graveler/tree/main/inst/examples).

 ##### Example 1: Protection Monitoring

 Typically the content of a Protection Monitoring Dashboard allows to quickly identify the situation of basic rights in order to pilot the activities on the ground.
+It should complement (_and not replace!_) an in-depth protection analysis based on the protection risk equation.
 It would include:

  1.  __Exposure: Vulnerable Populations:__ Treemap displaying the percentage or distribution of different vulnerable populations (e.g., children, women, elderly, disabled) affected by protection concerns.